bakdata/quick/docs/docs/roadmap.md

 Development: Q4 2022

 * Providing DateTime support
-* Addressing limitations and extending range queries, which means giving users a possibility to:
-    * make a range over the value field
+* Extending range queries by giving users a possibility to make a range over the value field
-    * make a range exclusively on keys
-    * make a range query with a composite key
-    * make a range using DateTime

 ### Further ideas

 * A possibility to deploy a mirror without creating a topic
+* Further extension of range queries (range exclusively on keys, range using DateTime)
 * Extending `Mutation` possibilities, for example, to ingest an array of values
 * Providing a `between` semantics for having a range open on two fields
 * Simplifying the `@topic` directive